nweiyue/tp/docs/team/codingcookierookie.md

 * **New Feature**: Added the ability to enter a session.
   * What it does: allows the user to enter a session to view the presence and participation status of the students.
-  * Justification: This feature limits the user to toggle the presence and participation status of the students only when he or she is in a session.
+  * Justification: This feature limits the user to toggle and view the presence and participation status of each student in a session only if the user has entered that session.
-  * Highlights: The implementation was quite tricky as it required changes to existing commands and the usage had to be limited to a particular tab.
+  * Highlights: The implementation was quite tricky as it required changes to existing commands and the usage had to be limited to the current session tab.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=CodingCookieRookie&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)